 Sample.
 Data come from a subsample of the Durham Child Health and Development Study, which used purposive sampling in a mid-sized, diverse American city to recruit white and black families of differing socioeconomic status backgrounds and with a newborn child.
 Data collection began in 2002 when the child was approximately 3 months of age.
 When the children were about 12 years-old, a small sample was recruited for the purpose of this study.
 Thirty-one subjects reported to the data collection site, a dedicated lab space at an EPA facility associated with a major research university.
 Of the 31 subjects, 25 had valid values on other variables (9 black, 1 mixed race; 11 females).
 The income-to-needs ratio (income/number of household members) indicated considerable diversity, ranging from $1535.00 to almost $40,000.00.

 Individual differences in threat perception.
 The CAUSE videos were used to assess the extent to which subjects interpreted circumstances that have ambiguity in them as threatening.
 Subjects watched three brief films depicting such situations.
 The subject then provided open-ended responses to prompts that elicited his/her interpretation of what would happen next and why.
+Responses were transcribed and trained raters coded them on a scale ranging rom -2 (very benign) to +2 (very threatening).
 (See SI for further detail).
-Higher values indicate that the ambiguous situation was viewed as threatening.
 The AMP procedure was used to assess unintended, unconscious, efficient, and uncontrollable activation by potentially threatening stimuli (Payne, 2001) and has been used to assess threat vigilance (Hostinar et al., 2017).
 The AMP was based on images that may involve a physical threat (see SI for further detail) and the analyses focus on overall accuracy of classification, with higher values indicating greater accuracy in classifying images as threatening or not.

 Blood draw.
 Blood was drawn from study subjects by standard venipuncture technique and collected into PAXgene RNA tubes obtained from PreAnalytiX (Franklin Lakes NJ).
 RNA was extracted from the whole blood using the Qiagen RNA extraction protocol.
 Total RNA integrity was established using the Agilent Bioanalyzer. (see S1 for further details).